lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 .. note::

-    More information about reduction, photometry and how to select the methods used by the pipeline are provided in TODO
+    More information about reduction, photometry and how to select the methods used by the pipeline are provided in :ref:`modular-reduction`

 We can now load this folder into a ``Photometry`` object and proceed with further analaysis (e.g. in the :ref:`next turorial <photometry-analysis>` where we produce qatar2-b transit light-curve)